 Bicycling is convenient, healthy, and an environmentally-supportive alternative to driving your car to campus.
-It’s virtually cost-free and you can typically park much closer to your workplace or classes.
+You can order a UCF bicycle permit online and they are free to faculty, staff or students.
 Cycling to UCF can be a fun, practical, and productive way of making exercise a regular part of your life while commuting.
-To encourage bicycling, UCF provides spaces throughout campus for more than 6,500 bicycles, as well as the ability to access on-campus shower facilities such as the students’ gyms.
+To encourage bicycling, UCF provides spaces throughout campus for more than 6,500 bicycles.

 Campus Bicycle Guidelines

 - Park only in areas designated for bicycles.

 - Obey all parking and traffic regulations.

 - Do not ride in non-designated or congested areas, such as walkways or disabled access ramps.